Major: Culinary Arts

 Job Title: Executive Chef/Restaurateur

 As an Angeleno, Chef Choi’s vision was to bring Korean cuisine to the entire city, beyond the obvious, Koreatown.
-“Instead of forcing your customer to come to your restaurant, why not bring the restaurant to them?
-That delivery platform also helped define who their target customers were.
-To create a Korean dish that would plug into the diverse culture of Los Angeles, Chef Choi borrowed from another ethnic cuisine that the city loved: The humble taco.
+“Instead of forcing your customer to come to your restaurant, why not bring the restaurant to them?”
+Choi explained.
+To create a Korean dish that would plug into the diverse culture of Los Angeles, Chef Choi borrowed from another ethnic cuisine that the city loved—the humble taco.

-And so in 2008, in partnership with Mark and Caroline Manguera, he launched Kogi Korean BBQ-To-Go.
+In 2008, in partnership with Mark and Caroline Manguera, Chef Choi launched Kogi Korean BBQ-To-Go.
 Kogi’s popularity grew and the business became a phenomenon.
 Newsweek called it “the first viral eatery,” after it began using Twitter to let its fans know where the Kogi truck would be.

-Hollywood came calling when actor/director John Favreau hired Chef Choi as the culinary technical advisor during the filming of the movie Chef.
-Chef Choi was a guest on Anthony Bourdain’s Parts Unknown on the CNN network.
-In the segment, viewers were introduced to Street Food, which appears on CNN’s digital platform.
-Street Food is a series of five-minute clips showing Chef Choi interviewing musicians, artists, and community leaders while highlighting LA’s inner city neighborhoods.
+Chef Choi is the author of L.A.
+Son—My Life, My City, My Food, co-written with Tien Nguyen and Natasha Phan.
+He also stars in Street Food, which appears on CNN’s digital platform.
+Street Food is a series of five-minute clips showing Chef Choi interviewing musicians, artists, and community leaders while highlighting LA’s inner-city neighborhoods.

 Chef Choi recently partnered with Munchery, the meal-delivery service.
 “It fits really well with what I’m doing now,” Choi says.
 “There are communities where there are no restaurants, but everyone’s got a phone.”
 Munchery has a one-for-one program; for every meal you purchase, they donate a meal to a local food bank.